DanielBandarica02/SOC-HomeLab/docs/07-soc-platform/01-architecture.md

 The Phase 7 deployment is broken into sequential steps.
 Each step produces a functional milestone that can be validated independently before proceeding.

 **Step 1 — soc-platform VM and Docker infrastructure** Provision the `soc-platform` VM on VLAN 99 (10.10.99.20).
 Deploy Ubuntu Server 24.04 LTS.
 Install Docker Engine and Docker Compose.
 Validate connectivity to the Wazuh Manager and to external networks.

-**Step 2 — TheHive and Cortex deployment**
-Deploy TheHive, Cortex, Cassandra, Elasticsearch, and MinIO via a single Docker Compose file.
+**Step 2 — TheHive and Cortex deployment** Deploy TheHive, Cortex, Cassandra, Elasticsearch, and MinIO via a single Docker Compose file.
 Complete initial configuration (admin accounts, organisation, API integration between TheHive and Cortex).
 Enable a baseline Cortex analyzer.
 Verify by creating a test case and running an analyzer against an observable.

+**Step 3 — Cortex analyzers (external enrichment)** Register with the external intelligence services (VirusTotal, AbuseIPDB, and others with a usable free tier), obtain their API keys, and configure the corresponding Cortex analyzers.
+Validate each analyzer against a known indicator.

-**Step 3 — Wazuh-to-TheHive integration**
-Configure the Wazuh Integrator to send alerts of level ≥ 10 as webhooks to TheHive, producing automatic case creation.
+**Step 4 — Wazuh-to-TheHive integration** Configure the Wazuh Integrator to send alerts of level ≥ 10 as webhooks to TheHive, producing automatic case creation.
 Validate with a replay of a Phase 4 attack scenario: Wazuh alert → TheHive case → Cortex enrichment.

 ---